 5. Have a Contract Drawn Up

 If you’re going to be an employer, it’s crucial that you have a contract drawn up.
 This should detail all the ins and outs of the role, what’s expected of the employee, and what the workplace policies are.
 It should also discuss rates of pay and what happens should the role not work out.
 Unless you have a legal background, it’s best to use employment law services to draw up the contract.
 Else, you can’t ensure that it’s all legal and that everything that needs to be, is included.

 6. Know How to Be a Good Interviewer

 Have you ever conducted an interview before?
 No – then it’s important that you know how to do so.
 Interviews are vital when it comes to selecting the right members of staff for your company.
 So take the time to perfect your interview technique.
 You need to have a list of questions to ask potential candidates to help determine who is a good fit for the role.

-It’s important that none of the questions that you ask relate to race, sex, skin colour, religion, or disability.
+It’s important that none of the questions that you ask relates to race, sex, skin color, religion, or disability.
 They should all be linked to the role in question and previous experience.
-Under employment law, even potential candidates are protected in regards to discrimination.
+Underemployment law, even potential candidates are protected in regard to discrimination.
 So make sure you are aware of what is and isn’t acceptable to ask.

 As you can see, there’s a lot more that comes with becoming an employer than meets the eye.
-Without being prepared and knowing what you’re doing, your chances of hiring suitable employees is low.
+Without being prepared and knowing what you’re doing, your chances of employing suitable staff are low.
 That’s why it’s so important to take the time to prepare.